-A series of images were created of the lake's relative thermal resistance to mixing (RTRM) using 2017 - 2020 lake temperature data (Figures 10-13)9.
+A series of images were created of the lake's relative thermal resistance to mixing (RTRM) using 2017 - 2020 lake temperature data (Figures 10-13)?
 RTRM is based on the density differences of water with change in temperature.
 At temperatures greater than 4°C (39.2°F), the density of water progressively decreases with an increase in temperature.
 Changes in density affect water column mixing, with thermal differences of as little as 2-3°C (4-5°F) resulting in enough RTRM to impede mixing.
 Taking into consideration that oxygen diffusion is restricted at high RTRM values, a threshold of approximately 20 RTRM was assigned to identify the range in the hypolimnion at which oxygen mixing is predicted.
 The average hypolimnion boundary was estimated to be 7.75 m (25 feet) deep.
 Although thermocline boundaries were typically observed at 7 m (23 feet) deep, the hypolimnion was consistently observed to be deeper.
-In Figures 10-13, green was assigned to values > 20, which represents the region with the greatest RTRM and greatest impediment to mixing.
+In Figures 10-13, green was assigned to RTRM values < 20 when observed from the top down, coinciding with the epilimnion.
+Pink was assigned to values > 20, which represents the region with the greatest RTRM and greatest impediment to mixing.
 This can be equated to the thermocline, the density boundary that impedes full lake mixing and segregates the hypolimnion from the epilimnion.
 Blue was assigned to values < 20 from the bottom up to identify the hypolimnion.

-9 Although the most recent complete data years were used in this analysis (2017-2020) and the preparation of Figures 10-15, the full complement of available lake thermal and DO data (1996-2020), as provided by HLWTF was reviewed as part of our assessment of the lake's dissolved oxygen needs.
+Although the most recent complete data years were used in this analysis (2017-2020) and the preparation of Figures 10-15, the full complement of available lake thermal and DO data (1996-2020), as provided by HLWTF was reviewed as part of our assessment of the lake's dissolved oxygen needs.